Kees Bekker

 Kees Bekker (26 January 1883 – 28 December 1964) was a Dutch international footballer who earned six caps for the national side between 1906 and 1908.

 Club career

 Bekker scored 82 goals in 150 matches for HBS Craeyenhout, where we has made honorary member in 1914.
 He moved to Groningen to study medicine and play for Be Quick Groningen.
-He later became a surgeon.
+He later became a surgeon and worked as a general practitioner in Amsterdam.

 International career

-Bekker made his debut for the Netherlands in an April 1906 friendly match against Belgium and earned a total of caps, scoring no goals.
+Bekker made his debut for the Netherlands in an April 1906 friendly match against Belgium and earned a total of 6 caps, scoring no goals.
 His final international was an October 1908 friendly against Sweden.
 He was also part of the Dutch squad for the football tournament at the 1908 Summer Olympics, but he did not play in any matches.